Samaritans

+Attributes

-As of 2024, the Samaritan community numbered around 900 people, split between Israel (some 460 in Holon) and the West Bank (some 380 in Kiryat Luza).
+As of 2024, the Samaritan community numbered around 900 people, split between Israel (some 460 in Holon, mostly in the neighborhood of Neve Pinchas) and the West Bank (some 380 in Kiryat Luza).
 The Samaritans in Kiryat Luza speak South Levantine Arabic, while those in Holon primarily speak Modern Hebrew.
 For liturgical purposes, they also use Samaritan Hebrew and Samaritan Aramaic, both of which are written in the Samaritan script.
 According to Samaritan tradition, the position of the community's leading Samaritan High Priest has continued without interruption for the last 3600 years, beginning with the Hebrew prophet Aaron.
 Since 2013, the 133rd Samaritan High Priest has been Aabed-El ben Asher ben Matzliach.

 In censuses, Israeli law classifies the Samaritans as a distinct religious community.
 However, Rabbinic literature rejected the Samaritans' Halakhic Jewishness because they refused to renounce their belief that Mount Gerizim was the historical holy site of the Israelites.
 (Note: Tractate Kutim 2:8: "They can only be accepted if they renounce Mount Gerizim, and recognize Jerusalem and the resurrection of the dead."
 (Stern 2018)) All Samaritans in both Holon and Kiryat Luza have Israeli citizenship, but those in Kiryat Luza also hold Palestinian citizenship; the latter group are not subject to mandatory conscription.